theupdateframework/taps/tap8.md

 Let's consider the project foo, initially delegated to a multi-role threshold (of 2) to keyids Alice, Bob, and Charlie.
-When they want to add a keyid from Dan to the project, they create a foo.rotate.ID file, where ID is as described above (the SHA256 of the concatenated key ids of Alice, Bob, Charlie, and the character 0x32).
-This contains all four keys, and a new threshold (again 2).
-The file foo.rotate.ID is signed by at least 2 keyids of Alice, Bob, and Charlie.
+When they want to add a keyid from Dan to the project, they create a foo.rotate.ID.PREV file, where ID is as described above (the SHA256 of the concatenated key ids of Alice, Bob, Charlie, and the character 0x32) This contains all four keys, and a new threshold (again 2).
+PREV is the SHA256 of null as this is the first rotation for foo.
+The file foo.rotate.ID.PREV is signed by at least 2 keyids of Alice, Bob, and Charlie.
 The new targets file foo is then signed by a new threshold (again 2) of Alice, Bob, Charlie, and Dan to complete the rotation.

 Let's assume Bob and Dan signed foo.
-A client which encounters a delegation to foo first looks for a foo.rotate.ID file with the keyids and threshold specified in the delegation file.
+A client which encounters a delegation to foo first looks for a foo.rotate.ID.PREV file with the keyids and threshold specified in the delegation file and an inital value of null for the previous rotate file.
 If this file exists and is properly signed by Alice and Bob, the client uses it to fetch new keys.
-The client can verify foo using Bob's and Dan's signature.
+The client can then verify foo using Bob's and Dan's signature.

-When Evelyn joins, and the threshold is increased to 3, foo.rotate.ID' is created (ID' is the SHA256 of the concatenated keyids Alice, Bob, Charlie, Dan, and 0x32), which contains Alice, Bob, Charlie, Dan, and Evelyn public key, and a threshold value of 3.
+When Evelyn joins, and the threshold is increased to 3, foo.rotate.ID.PREV' is created (ID' is the SHA256 of the concatenated keyids Alice, Bob, Charlie, Dan, and 0x32, PREV is the SHA256 of the previous rotate file), which contains Alice, Bob,
+Charlie, Dan, and Evelyn public key, and a threshold value of 3.
 This is signed with at least 2 keys from Alice, Bob, Charlie, or Dan.

-If at a later point, foo decides to remove Evelyn again from the project, and decrease the threshold to 2, this would introduce a cycle foo.rotate.ID'' to foo.rotate.ID'.
-To avoid a cycle, one of Alice, Bob, Charlie, or Dan needs to rotate their own key (and re-sign all targets).

-## Client cycle check
+## Key Revocation

-Clients need to check for rotation cycles, and any delegation pointing into a cycle is invalid.
-This enables a role to explicitly revoke their own key(s) by introducing a self-loop.
-For usability reasons, a repository may want to check if an uploaded rotate file would lead to a loop and warn the user.
+Clients need to check for rotations to a null key, and any delegation pointing to a null rotation is invalid.
+This enables a role to explicitly revoke their own key(s) by introducing a rotation to null.

 The rotate files should be listed in the snapshot metadata and should be downloaded as soon as they are available.